Top 5 pleasing Bird sanctuaries of Tamilnadu You Must Enjoy

-The Diwali season which is supposed to be a season of bursting crackers and lighting Fireworks that so high into the air has been completely abolished by the people in a self initiative.
-They think that the safety and comfort of birds is more important!
+The Diwali season which is supposed to be a season of bursting crackers and lighting Fireworks that so high into the air has been completely abolished by the people in a self-initiative.
+They think that the safety and comfort of birds are more important!
 This is what the hospitality of Tamil Nadu is all about!

 The number of bird species cannot be captured in a single paragraph.

 The Chitrangudi Bird Sanctuary is locally known as the Chitrangudi can Molly and it is spread over about 0.47 square km.
 It is a part of the Chitrangudi village in Ramanathapuram district and it was declared a national park in the year 1989. it is quite proximal to the Karanjikulam Bird Sanctuary and has The Legacy of being a nesting site for many migratory birds that include the open billed stork, the grey Pelican, the Heron and a lot more of them.

 The best time to visit theBirdd Park is between the month of October and February where you will find the bird species from all over the world come in to the chitrangudi bird sanctuary to enjoy the present climate!

 Tirunelveli might be known as the place of Halwa but little do people know that the district also packs some of the most wonderful things about Tamilnadu.
 Right from the times of history when Kattabomman operated out of this place to the current times when the submarine signalling station of the Indian Navy, INS Kattabomman functions out of Tirunelveli, you know that this place is special.

 It is probably the same feeling that the birds have when they visit this Bird Sanctuary.
 This place serves as the largest reserve for water bird breeding in South India and is soon positioned to be the elite member of some of the most renowned bird parks in the country.

 Viralimalai peacock sanctuary in Trichy